Oxford Brain-Body Research into Eating Disorders

 Interested in helping eating disorder research?

-Do join our research interested list if you have any personal experience of an eating disorder, currently or in the past; or if you would be keen to participate in research studies on eating disorders.
-Please contact us if you want to know more about our work, and we will then send you information about current research studies and opportunities to get involved.
+Do join our research interested list if you have any personal experience of an eating disorder, currently or in the past; or if you would be keen to participate in future research studies on eating disorders.
+Please contact us if you want to know more about our work, and we will then send you information.

 Email: oxbread@psych.ox.ac.uk

-- Do check out our new papers in the 'key publications' section of this page!
+Do check out our new papers in the 'selected publications' section of this page!

 In memoriam